rizkariz/dental_school/README.md

 # dental_school
-"Some stuff that I made to integrate what I learnt on dental school with python/n" "Nothing grandiose, just stuff that might helps me with my exam xD"
+Some stuff that I made to integrate what I learnt on dental school with python

+nothing grandiose, just stuff that might help me with my exam xD